Ivor Maxse: Division commander

-In the First World War, Maxse served initially as commander of his brigade in the opening weeks of the war before being recalled to the United Kingdom to take over the new 18th (Eastern) Division, being promoted to major general in late August, After having handed over his brigade to Brigadier General Charles FitzClarence in late September.
+In the First World War, Maxse served initially as commander of his brigade in the opening weeks of the war, leading it in the retreat from Mons to Paris, and later in the battles of the Marne and Aisne.
+He served in this role until being recalled to the United Kingdom to take over the new 18th (Eastern) Division, being promoted to major general in late August, after having handed over his brigade to Brigadier General Charles FitzClarence in late September.

-He led the 18th Division during its first few months of training in England before it was sent to the Western Front in July 1915, after having been inspected by King George V late the previous month, but both he and his division did not find themselves engaged in any major combat that year.
+He led the 18th Division from 2 October and then during its first few months of training in England before it was sent to the Western Front in July 1915, after having been inspected by King George V late the previous month, but both he and his division did not find themselves engaged in any major combat that year.

 Under Maxse's command, the 18th Division took all its objectives on the first day of the Battle of the Somme in July 1916.
 He achieved this in part by hiding the division in no man's land before the battle was joined and having them closely follow the creeping barrage towards the German line.
 They were "probably the best fighting division possessed by the British Army in September 1916", recruited from volunteers from London and the south-east.